Supporting Student Success

 8.9.3 Fordham College at Rose Hill and Fordham College at Lincoln Center

-All international students are required to attend a Global Transition Program during the week preceding the three general orientation days.
+All international students are required to attend a Global Transition Program during the week preceding New Student Orientation.
 On the first morning, all non-native English speakers take the Fordham English Language Test (FELT) administered by Fordham’s Institute of American Language and Culture.
-Based on the results of this exam and students’ planned academic curriculum, students may be enrolled in two ESL courses—College Writing (IALC 2026) for six credits and Sociology of American Culture (SOCI 1025) for three credits—for their first semester.
-In order to register for at least 15 credits for their first semester, these students will also enroll in courses that fulfill the core/ major requirements
+Based on the results of this exam and students’ planned academic curriculum, students may be enrolled in two ESL courses—College Writing (ILAC 2026) for six credits and Sociology of American Culture (SOCI 1025) for three credits—for their first semester.
+In order to register for at least 15 credits for their first semester, these students will also enroll in courses that fulfill the core/major requirements

 Global Transition also includes a thorough introduction to American academic culture and Fordham’s particular curriculum, academic processes, resources, and expectations.

 8.9.4 International and Study Abroad Programs